khoidauminh/cvis/src/visualizers/README.md

 - Helper functions should be declared static.

 - Static variables should be declared with `thread_local`.

-- Visualizers should only use the available header files in the `include/` directory and NOT in the `internal/` subdirectory, as the latter are used only in the backend of cvis.